Hometown: Queensland, Australia

 Email address: email@example.com

-Leif is a social entrepreneur and social ecologist with a range of research and personal interests pertaining to people and the environment, informal economy culture and business practice.
+Leif is a social entrepreneur with a range of research and personal interests pertaining to people and the environment, informal economy culture and business practice.
 Leif completed his PhD in 2013 with the University of Queensland, studying Cape Town’s informal economy of natural resources and traditional medicines.
 He is an extra-ordinary Senior Lecturer with PLAAS at the University of the Western Cape, where he recently concluded a Post-Doctoral fellowship in informal food markets within the township economy.
 He has further consulted and advised at all levels of the private and public sectors, academia and international agencies.
-Leif jointly founded SLF in 2010 and has lived in South Africa for fourteen years.
+Leif jointly founded SLF in 2010 and has lived in South Africa for over twenty years.

 For a more in-depth and comprehensive view of Leif’s publication history, please visit his profile on Google Scholar: https://scholar.google.co.za/citations?user=WxwweTUAAAAJ&hl=en

 Major Grants Awarded

 2021: Collaborator – Riksbankens Jubileumsfond, Compagnia di San Paolo, the Wallenberg Foundation and VolkwagenStiftung (14.940.000 SEK) Title: Decay without mourning: Future-thinking heritage practices.
 Duration 4 years.

 2019: Technical support – Local Economic Development, National Treasury Cities Support Programme (ZAR 15,000 000) Title: Township economic development strategies; Duration: 3 years.